Ghost in misty hallway

 Tragedy and Horrors in the Holy City

-While the John Rutledge House Inn has managed to (mostly) avoid any serious disasters of its own, it has witnessed the real-life nightmares that have wreaked havoc on downtown Charleston over the years.
+While this Charleston haunted hotel has managed to (mostly) avoid any serious disasters of its own, it has witnessed the real-life nightmares that have wreaked havoc on downtown Charleston over the years.
 From the Revolutionary War to the Civil War, to pirates, suicides, and unsolved murders, the Holy City’s past is undoubtedly less than godly.

 One particularly harrowing incident has left its lasting mark on the city for over 160 years: the Great Charleston Fire of 1861.
 While it’s well known that fire is no friend of any city, this blaze was especially brutal in its path of destruction and claimed over 540 acres, 575 homes, numerous businesses, and five churches, amassing millions of dollars in property damage.